 The majority of the proposed alignment for this portion of the greenway uses public property.
 In some locations, right-of-way will need to be acquired on private property in order to fully execute the vision.
 This occurs where the right-of-way along a public street is constrained or where the preferred route goes through private property.
-Locations where acquisitions are needed will be validated with a site survey as this project moves into the design phase.
+Figure 28 illustrates the locations where right-of-way acquisition will be necessary.

 There are many ways to secure and develop right-of-way for greenway systems.
 It will be necessary to work with some landowners to secure trail right-of-way when it does not exist.

 This section details a list of specific strategies and policies drawn from programs in the Portland, OR; Aberdeen, NC; Prince Georges County, MD; and non-profit sources including Rails-to-Trails Conservancy (RTC).
 The information provided includes partnerships and acquisition options to consider in developing the Sugar Hill Greenway and its connecting corridors.